ninabarzh/ipa/content/en/docs/take-back-power/counter.md

 What to do:

-- Check if cloud is syncing: Google Drive, iCloud, Dropbox, OneDrive—go into settings and look at *linked devices* and *shared folders*
+- Check if cloud is syncing: Google Drive, iCloud, Dropbox, OneDrive, go into settings and look at *linked devices* and *shared folders*
 - Turn off auto-upload: Camera roll, WhatsApp backups, Notes apps often sync silently
-- Revoke access from other devices: If unsure, change password *first*—then sign out sessions remotely
+- Revoke access from other devices: If unsure, change password *first*, then sign out sessions remotely
 - Shared calendars and albums: These are frequently used to track routines.
 Remove collaborators quietly.

 ## Tracking trackers: AirTags, Google activity, rogue apps

-If someone knows where you’ve been, you may be leaking your location—even if you think you’ve turned it off.
+If someone knows where you’ve been, you may be leaking your location, even if you think you’ve turned it off.

 Check for trackers: